 And an open letter has been published to Marvel asking them to address the situation.

 It wouldn’t be the first time comic book creators have snuck messages into comic books.
-Ethan Van Sciver a whole issue of New X-Men hiding the word “Sex” in the background.
+Ethan Van Sciver a whole issue of New X-Men hiding the word “sex” in the background.
 Al Milgrom lettered a mocking message into a comic when Marvel EIC Bob Harras was fired.
 And there was the time a production artist drew a penis on Bucky in classic Captain America archive reprints.
 But conservative Islamic hate speech references?
 This may be a new challenge for Marvel to deal with in such difficult times for the publisher.

 Neither Ardian Syaf nor Marvel representatives replied to inquiries made earlier today.
-UPDATE: Marvel has now issued a statement.